 New tenants include three device identities by default:

-${TENANT}-device-001${TENANT}-device-002${TENANT}-device-003This Learning Path uses device-001 and device-002 for the simulated robot arms, and device-003 for the Python client or AI agent.
+${TENANT}-device-001${TENANT}-device-002${TENANT}-device-003This Learning Path uses device-001 for the Raspberry Pi 5 primary device, device-002 for a secondary device on your development machine, and device-003 for the Python client or AI agent.
 You can create your own device identities in the portal if you prefer, but using the default names lets you run the commands without editing.

 https://portal.deviceconnect.dev/